 Racal Acoustics - On January 29, 2021, TransDigm completed the divestiture of the Racal Acoustics business ("Racal") to Invisio Communications AB ("Invisio") for approximately \$20 million in cash.
-The gain on sale recognized as a result of the divestiture is immaterial and is classified as a component of other income within the condensed consolidated statements of income.
-Racal was acquired by TransDigm as part of its acquisition of Esterline Technologies Corporation ("Esterline") in March 2019 and was included in TransDigm's Non-aviation segment.
+The gain on sale recognized as a result of the divestiture is immaterial and is classified as a component of gain on sale of businesses-net within the condensed consolidated statements of income (loss).
+Racal was acquired by TransDigm as part of its acquisition of Esterline in March 2019 and was included in TransDigm's Non-aviation segment.